punctum-im/protocol-old/PROTOCOL.md

 - User - User of an instance.
 - Account - An account on an instance.
 Only used when mentioning the object type.
-- Instance - The instance (running a Euphony Project compatible server).
+- Instance - The instance (running a Falsetto Project compatible server).
 - Conference - A group that contains channels.
 - Channel - A channel of communication.
 DMs and group chats are also channels.
 - Message - A single message, placed in a text channel.